dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 **Reactive programming** is concerned with propagating and responding to incoming events over time, declaratively (describing _what_ to do rather than _how_).

-[Reactive Extensions](http://reactivex.io/) is an API for asynchronous programming with observable streams.
-Reactive Extensions is abbreviated Rx, and [provides libraries for a variety of languages](http://reactivex.io/languages.html) including JavaScript ([RxJS](https://github.com/Reactive-Extensions/RxJS)).
+Reactive programming is often associated with [Reactive Extensions](http://reactivex.io/), an API for asynchronous programming with observable streams.
+Reactive Extensions (commonly known as Rx*) [provides libraries for a variety of languages](http://reactivex.io/languages.html) including JavaScript ([RxJS](https://github.com/Reactive-Extensions/RxJS)).
+(For an example of reactive programming, see the <a href="#observables" target="_self">observables code</a> above.)

 ### Reactive Programming Takeaways

 Reactive programming is a paradigm involving observing and reacting to events in asynchronous data streams.
+RxJS is used in [Angular](https://medium.com/google-developer-experts/angular-introduction-to-reactive-extensions-rxjs-a86a7430a61f#.41aap1i8a) and is gaining popularity as a JavaScript solution for reactive programming.

-To learn more about **reactive programming**, check out the following resources:
+To learn more about **reactive programming** in general as well as with JavaScript, check out the following resources:

 * [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 * [Introduction to Rx](http://www.introtorx.com/)